How to Make a Useful Timesheet

 Now do you understand why there’s such a huge sigh when it’s time to fill out timesheets for the week?

-It’s really not that hard to make a timesheet that provides value.
+It’s really not that hard to make a timesheet that is useful.
 The biggest thing is to keep in mind your motive for requiring people to enter time.
 People will quickly learn and react accordingly if your motive is to hit them over the head with their timesheet entries.
 They will also quickly understand and react accordingly if they see how you are using the information gleaned from these timesheets to make their jobs easier and the company more productive.

 Here’s one place you can start to if you want to know how make a timesheet that provides value…keep it simple!
 Don’t ask for a ton of information that you will never use.
 There’s really no reason to ask for more than the following items: